whoismyvoice/whoismyvoice.co/README.md

 * Only `commit` changes you really want.
 Don't `git add .` unless you really mean to add everything.
 * Use feature branches liberally
 * When making a PR assign to another dev for code review.
 They'll merge into `master`.
-* When creating a new page add required Sass stylesheets imports.
+* When creating a new page add required SASS stylesheets imports.
 * Images should be included using `require`, see [Stylesheets & Images](https://github.com/petehunt/webpack-howto#5-stylesheets-and-images)

 ##Resources